huhumt/vimrc_huhumt/README.md

 1. run script by "./auto_install.sh"
 2. enter into vim and install plugins by ":PlugInstall"
 3. all okay, enjoy your new vim

+UPDATE

+20170606: You must try YouCompleteMe plugin, or you will lose great pleasure to write code.
+Although it's a bit more complex to install, trust me, it's worth your time and effort.
+Treasure your life by typing less codes using auto-complete tools.